CocaKhosla/TOFI-Score/README.md

 # TOFI-Score (Tentative Opportunity For Increment)

 ## Introduction
 > **Tentative Opportunity For Increment** or TOFI is a metric that I have created that allows us to estimate the feasablity of buying a bond by not only taking into account its _rate of interest_, but also its probability of _changing bond ratings_ and probability of _defaulting_.
-This is achieved using *Markov Chains* and the formula of *theoretical aestimation*.
+This is achieved using *Markov Chains* and the formula of *theoretical estimation*.

 ## The Theory
 When someone purchases a bond, they consider four factors: